CaesarPrime/EsanjoTest/README.md

 ```
 $ git clone https://github.com/CaesarPrime/EsanjoTest.git
 ```

-Then activate the virtual environment using
+Now get in to the EsanjoTest folder using cd command and activate the virtual environment using

 ```
 $ . venv/bin/activate